whalenpt/rkstiff/README.md

 uf = solver.evolve(u0,t0=t0,tf=tf)
 ```

-By default, when using the function evolve, the field is stored at each step in a python list.
-That is,
-u0,u1,...,uf are stored in solver.u.
+By default, when using the function evolve, the field is stored at each step in a python list: u0,u1,...,uf are stored in solver.u.
 The corresponding times t0,t1,...,tf are stored in solver.t.

 # Example #